Using Subsonic to Stream Media From Your Linode

 Updated by Alex Fornuto

-This guide explains how to set up Subsonic on a Linode.
+This guide explains how to set up Subsonic on a Linode running Debian or Ubuntu.
 Subsonic is an easy-to-use media streaming service with a user-friendly interface, and the ability to share music and video with multiple users.
 A Subsonic media server could benefit from large amounts of disk space, so consider using our Block Storage service with this setup.

 The steps in this guide require root privileges.
 Be sure to run the steps below as